 The overweight rate of Chinese adults has already exceeded 50%; nearly 20% of children and adolescents aged 6 to 17 were overweight or obese.
 10% of children under the age of six are overweight or obese.

 In 2021, the Chinese CDC published its latest data on the size of Chinese adults in The Lancet.
 According to the study, about 85 million Chinese adults aged 18-69 were obese in 2018, 48 million men and 37 million women.

 China’s population develops diabetes at a much lower BMI compared to westerners

-In addition, East Asian population, when compared to European or African populations, have also been found to have a higher insulin sensitivity with a much lower insulin response.
-This suggests a -cell dysfunction, which has been proven a major determinant of T2D diabetes in China.
+In addition, the East Asian population, when compared to European or African populations, has also been found to have a higher insulin sensitivity with a much lower insulin response.
 Furthermore, diabetic nephropathy was also more common among Chinese population than Europeans.
 Therefore, more specific and urgent strategies are required to prevent and diagnose diabetes and associated diabetic complications as Chinese population are exposed to a much higher risk.

 The increasing prevalence of early-onset diabetes in China